-This project will renovate the section of Linden Street between Jefferson Street and Walnut Street.
-The Conceptual Design Phase, completed in 2014, recommends transforming this section of Linden into a “convertible street,” which is a roadway that can be closed to vehicular and bicycle traffic and transformed into a pedestrian gathering space during specialty events.
+The Linden Street Renovation project will transform Linden Street between Jefferson and Walnut Street into a “convertible street,” which is a roadway that can be closed to vehicular and bicycle traffic and transformed into a pedestrian gathering space during specialty events.

 By the end of the project, Linden Street will be transformed into a “convertible street” and will be much more pedestrian friendly and aesthetically pleasing.

 Parking spaces on Linden will be changed to parallel spaces instead of the diagonal parking spaces that currently exist.
 While some loss of parking will occur on Linden Street, additional new parking spaces will be created on Jefferson and Pine streets as part of this project.

 Phase 1 of the project was completed in 2021.
 It included improvements to the intersections of Linden and Jefferson and Linden and Walnut streets, specifically:

 - New paver intersection at Linden and Walnut

 - Updated corners at the Linden and Walnut intersection